 BIC is an independent organisation set up and sponsored by the Publishers Association, Booksellers Association, the Chartered Institute of Library and Information Professionals and the British Library to promote supply chain efficiency in all sectors of the book world through e-commerce and the application of standard processes and procedures.

-For more information about the bursaries available and how to apply, please click on the following link.
+For more information about this seminar and to see the programme and confirmed speakers, please click on the following link.
 Alternatively, come and visit us at our stand: 7K39!